UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 The pH of a substance is a measure of its acidity or alkalinity. pH is short for potential of hydrogen and the scale ranges from 0 to 14.
 Neutral pH is 7 with 0 being the most acidic and 14 is the most alkaline.

 It is a common misconception that foods that taste acidic are acid forming in the body.
 In fact some of the most powerful alkalising foods are very acidic.
 A good example of this are citrus fruits, they have a pH of around 2.5 to 3.5 yet are some of the most alkaline forming foods that you can eat.
-After digesting ACV, the residue left behind alkalises the tissues.
-This is also true for the opposite, foods that taste alkaline are almost always acid forming. pH in the body is very important, a healthy reading is around 7.4 and is essential for optimal health.

 [back to top]

-Cyder and Cider - what is the difference?
+Cyder and Cider - What is the difference?

 There is no difference between Apple Cyder Vinegar and Apple Cider Vinegar.
 Traditionally ACV has been called both Cyder and Cider vinegar although the method and recipe are the same.
 Fermented pressed apples.